Understand Cost Management data

 The following tables show data that's included or isn't in Cost Management.
 All costs are estimated until an invoice is generated.
 Costs shown don't include free and prepaid credits.

-6 Marketplace purchases are not available for MSDN and Visual Studio offers at this time.
+5 Marketplace purchases aren't available for MSDN and Visual Studio offers at this time.

 How tags are used in cost and usage data